Broadband Purcell effect: Radiative decay engineering with metamaterials

+We show that metamaterials with hyperbolic dispersion support a large number of electromagnetic states that can couple to quantum emitters leading to a broadband purcell effect.
+The proposed approach of radiative decay engineering, useful for applications such as single photon sources, fluorescence imaging, biosensing and single molecule detection, also opens up the possibility of using hyperbolic metamaterials to probe the quantum electrodynamic properties of atoms and artificial atoms such as quantum dots.

-Microcavities are among the most promising approaches for enhancing spontaneous emission by the Purcell effect and to simultaneously collect the emitted photon in a given quantum state\cite{spg1}.
-They form the test bed for cavity quantum electrodynamics experiments and aid the major advances in single photon sources\cite{spg2}.
-The high quality of the resonance required for the cavity Purcell effect immediately puts a restriction on the spectral width of the emitter and hence on the possible compatible sources.
-For example, the decreased linewidth of quantum dots at low temperatures which are ideally compatible with microcavities for the demonstration of the Purcell effect are too wide at room temperatures making them unviable for Purcell enhancement\cite{room_temp_QD,room_temp_purcell}.
+Microcavities and photonic crystals are among the most promising systems for enhancing spontaneous emission by the Purcell effect \cite{purcell1946spontaneous} and to simultaneously collect the emitted photon in a given quantum state \cite{lodahl2004controlling,lounis2005single-photon}.
+They form the test bed for cavity quantum electrodynamics experiments and aid the major advances in single photon sources .
+However, the high quality of the resonance required for the cavity Purcell effect immediately puts a restriction on the spectral width of the emitter and hence on the possible compatible sources.
+For example, the reduced linewidth of quantum dots at low temperatures which is ideally compatible with a microcavity for the demonstration of the Purcell effect, is too wide at room temperatures --- making such systems unviable for Purcell enhancement \cite{baba2003low-threshold}.